lowondio/very-small-object-detection/README.md

-# Very Small Flying Object Detection
+# Very Small Object Detection

 This repository implements a small-object detection pipeline for two classes: `drone` and `bird`.
 The project is designed around a hard size constraint: every object is limited to at most 2.5% of the longer image side.
 This makes the task fundamentally different from standard detection benchmarks, where objects are usually large enough to survive resizing.